adhamahmed4/Storefront/README.md

 I had set up two databases, one for development and the other for testing.
 During testing, I had to make sure the testing database is used instead of the developement database.

 To acheive this, I set up a variable in the `.env` file which is by default set to `dev`.
 During testing, the command `npm run test` will set this variable to `test` in the package.json.
 Here is the complete command.
-`set ENV=test&& db-migrate db:create storefront_test && db-migrate --env test up && npm run build && npm run jasmine && db-migrate db:drop storefront_test`
+`set ENV=test&& db-migrate --env test up && npm run build && npm run jasmine && db-migrate --env test reset`

-### Droping dev and test databases

-Run `npm run drop_test` to drop the test database.

-Run `npm run drop_dev` to drop the dev database.